...

 Bell pepper benefits are numerous, but before we get into them, let’s learn a little more about the history of this fantastic food.
-Without a doubt, when Christopher Columbus arrived on American shores in search of Asian spices, he had the occasion to try a hot chili.
+Without a doubt, when Christopher Columbus arrived on American shores in search of Asian spices, he had to try a hot chili.
 Shortly after, the pepper was grown in Spain and other southern European countries.

 Spanish and Portuguese sailors took it to Asia and Africa during the sixteenth and seventeenth centuries.
 And so, the pepper spread worldwide, even though it did not gain popularity in countries such as Germany until the middle of the twentieth century.
 Although the first bell peppers from Central America were hot, horticultural techniques have produced many sweet varieties without hinting at their piquant ancestry.